brrcrites/reach-out/README.md

 # Notes for Developers

 * There is no hot-reloading when developing with docker containers.
 Exit the container, run `docker-compose down` then start-up the container again once changes have been made.
 Can run `docker-compose -f <dockercomposefile> up --build && docker-compose -f <dockercomposefile> down` to bring down the containers once they've been exited with ctrl-C.
+* The recurring jobs to not reload from the DB.
+Once you bring down the development server those jobs will still be in the DB but won't reload into the cron job when you bring up a new container.